hannesgao/Blackhole-IFL/README.md

 * Raspberry Pi OS updated (SD Card reburned with the newest offical Image) in order to fix Camera Issues
 * Webmin, Apache and other necessary software installed
 * Auto-Restart Script for Apache Server and Python-Script deployed and tested
-* Reachability and Functionality of the System in Home-LAN tested
+* Accessibility and Functionality of the System in Home-LAN tested

 ## To-Do List
 * Link the Raspberry Pi into IFL-Intranet
 * Set its Domain Name to http://blackhole.ifl.kit.edu within the IFL-internal DNS System
 * Modify Apache Web-Server Configuration, set the Address of this virtuell Server to http://blackhole.ifl.kit.edu
-* Test the Reachability and Functionality of the System in IFL-Intranet
+* Test the Accessibility and Functionality of the System in IFL-Intranet

 ***

-## Possible Issues
+## Robustness and possible Issues

 ### By Power Outage
 * Abnormal shutdown of the Raspberry Pi caused by a power outage may cause irreversible damage to the file system and operating system, resulting in abnormal booting failure or file damage.
-This is due to the hardware design problem of the Raspberry Pi and cannot be resolved by software.
+* This is due to the hardware design problem (no Power-Switch) of the Raspberry Pi and cannot be resolved by software.
+* After normal shutdown and restart (e.g. with "sudo shutdown" or "sudo reboot" command) , the Blackhole Observer will start with the operating system and run automatically.

+### By short-term Network Problem
+* Network problems will not affect the running of the Python-Script and Apache server.
+* When there is a network problem, the website may not be accessible.
+* After the network is restored, as long as the Raspberry Pi is still running normally, there is no problem with the accessibility and functionality of the website.